 The new INFANT biobank expands capacity to between 2.5 and 4 million samples.

-The INFANT centre benefits from its unique position to access patient samples and data for research by its clinical setting at the CUMH.
-The success of this model coupled with collaboration with other collection locations throughout the world had led to a burgeoning and rapidly expanding collection of samples relevant to mums and babies.
+The INFANT centre benefits from its unique position in Ireland, with its clinical setting at the CUMH giving it access to patient samples and data for research.
+The success of this model, coupled with collaboration with other collection locations throughout the world, had led to a burgeoning and rapidly expanding collection of samples relevant to mums and babies.

 In the coming months, capacity will be expanded to between 2.5 and 4 million samples (dependent upon storage vial footprint).

 - The biobank will surpass the existing international biobanking best practice guidelines and continue to contribute to international standards development (ISO TC 276).
 This will position INFANT, and Ireland, at the forefront of biobanking internationally.
 It will increase attractiveness for multi-institutional international collaborations and be a test-bed for research and development in perinatal medicine.

 - The new progressive Biobank facility will enable INFANT to improve the curation and protection of precious human biological samples with a new, dual location model.
 INFANT’s dual-location-biobank-resource will be able to protect the samples and data by splitting these precious materials across sites to prevent catastrophic loss.